bwelman/LearnExcel-source/README.md

-# learnexcel
+# LearnExcel
-DITA source for the LearnExcel textbook.
+DITA source files for the LearnExcel textbook.